-Under Mexican law, a factory may temporarily suspend the employment of a portion or all of its workforce due to a situation of force majeure, lack of material or funds, or health or sanitary concerns.
-However, except where implemented due to health and sanitary concerns, such suspensions must be approved by the country's labor arbitration authorities, and workers must be paid no less that the legal minimum wage for the first 30 days of the suspension's duration.
-57
+Ordinarily, under Mexican law, a factory may temporarily suspend the employment of a portion or all of its workforce due to a situation of force majeure, lack of material or funds, or health or sanitary concerns.
+However, except where implemented due to health and sanitary concerns, such suspensions must be approved by the country's labor arbitration authorities, and, in any case, workers must be paid no less than the legal minimum wage for the first 30 days of the suspension's duration.
+66

-51 Law on Manpower, Article 153.
+60 Law on Manpower, Article 153.

-52 Law on Manpower, Articles 156 and 164-165.
+61 Law on Manpower, Articles 156 and 164-165.

-53 Law on Manpower, Articles 163(2) and 164(3).
+62 Law on Manpower, Articles 163(2) and 164(3).